Generic Name: crizotinib (kriz OH ti nib)

 Do not crush, chew, dissolve, or open a crizotinib capsule.
 Swallow it whole.

-To be sure this medicine is helping your condition and is not causing harmful effects, your blood cells and liver function may need to be tested often.
-Your heart function may need to be tested with an electrocardiogram (ECG or EKG).
+While using crizotinib, your heart rate and blood pressure will need to be checked often.
+You will also need frequent blood tests to check your liver function.
+Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 Your cancer treatments may be delayed based on the results of these tests.
-Do not miss any follow-up visits to your doctor.

 What happens if I miss a dose?